 Financial Services Committee

-For the 115th Congress, Huizenga will serve on two subcommittees of the Financial Services Committee.
-As Chairman of the Capital Markets, Securities, and Investment Subcommittee, Congressman Huizenga will lead subcommittee efforts regarding all aspects of the Securities and Exchange Commission’s (SEC) operations, activities, and initiatives to ensure that it fulfills its congressional mandate to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.
-To learn more about the Capital Markets Subcommittee click here.
+Congressman Huizenga serves on two subcommittees for the 116th Congress.
+He is the Ranking Member of the Subcommittee on Investor Protection, Entrepreneurship, and Capital Markets.
+Congressman Huizenga assists in minority leadership, spearheading efforts regarding all aspects of the Securities and Exchange Commission’s (SEC) operations, activities, and initiatives to ensure that it fulfills its congressional mandate to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation.

 Congressman Huizenga also serves on the Subcommittee on Housing, Community Development, and Insurance, which handles matters related to public, affordable, and rural housing, community development projects, and sponsored insurance programs, including Fannie Mae and Freddie Mac.

 This is Congressman Huizenga’s fifth term on the Financial Services Committee.
 Previous memberships include Chair of the Monetary Policy and Trade Subcommittee, the Financial Institutions and Consumer Credit Subcommittee, International Monetary Policy and Trade Subcommittee, and Domestic Monetary Policy and Technology Subcommittee.

 For more information about the Financial Services Committee, please visit financialservices.house.gov.